Perimenopause is where everything starts.

 Am I in Perimenopause?
 8 Common Perimenopause Symptoms Telling You It’s a YES!

-Perimenopause is the first stage of menopause transition.
+Perimenopause is the first stage of the menopause transition.
 It begins 8 to 10 years before your monthly periods completely stop.

 Your hormones are unpredictable at this stage, and they go up and down.
 Our FACT BOX below has an in-depth explanation of how your hormones shift during perimenopause.

 Perimenopause is different from woman to woman.
 I know friends who didn’t experience anxiety and mood swings as I did.

 Dr. Sara Gottfried says many women don’t understand perimenopause.
 As a result, they get baffled when they begin to have all sorts of symptoms.